nyxxxie/serenity/docs/dev/life_of_a_feature.md

 # Life of a Feature
+This document aims to describe the ideal process of converting an idea into code merged into the repo.
+This document is intended for anyone who wants a simple guide to follow for getting their code submitted and attempts to follow the currently popular methods for doing so.

 ## Starting a Feature
 A feature can start in one of two ways: as an issue or as a pull request.